 Alan is a Chartered Accountant by profession and was a partner in a large Scottish practice for 22 years before semi-retiring.
 He has been involved with charities working in Malawi since 2008.
 Previously, he was involved in youth work and outdoor centres.
 He currently works part-time as finance officer for Scotland Malawi Partnership.

 He is the founder and a trustee of the Bananabox Trust, which supports projects in Northern Malawi as well as organising containers of goods on behalf of other charities to be sent to Malawi; and is a trustee of Smileawi, a dental charity operating in Northern Malawi.
 He divides his time between Dundee and Mzuzu, the capital of Northern Malawi.

 Sandress is the holder of a Diploma and a Degree both from Domasi College of Education and has taught Geography, Bible Knowledge and Social Studies for 13 years.
 Firstly at Bandawe Girls Secondary School where he taught for 6 years, then to Mzimba at Mnjiri Community Day Secondary Schools for 7 years.
 He was then transferred to Jenda Community Day Secondary School where he currently works.
 He is married with three children.

 Lynsey first became involved with the Mamie Martin Fund in 2008 when she visited Bandawe Girls Secondary School as part of an educational trip with Falkirk High School.
-After graduating from Heriot-Watt University in Mathematics, she has since worked with other organisations in Sub-Saharan Africa, and as an Analyst with Maggie’s Centres and the People’s Postcode Lottery.
+She has worked with other organisations in Sub-Saharan Africa, and as an Analyst with Maggie’s Centres and the People’s Postcode Lottery.
 Lynsey, who lives in Edinburgh, now studies Adult Nursing at Queen Margaret University.
 Lynsey acted as our treasurer for many years before taking a well-deserved break in 2020.